vlivashkin/tg-user-scanner/README.md

-# Telegram Get Users
+# TgUserScanner

-Get Telegram usernames from your dialogs, chats and channels.
+Extracts the usernames of participants from Telegram chats, channels, and DM dialogs.

 ## Getting started
 1. Obtain `api_id` and `api_hash`.